Values & Ethos

 - Expand our horizons

 In February 2023 we achieved our Silver accreditation as a UNICEF Rights Respecting School.
 We are very proud to have achieved this accolade so early in our school's journey, and feel it illustrates our commitment to creating a respectful culture, centred on pupil voice.
-We are also currently working towards our accreditation as an Eco-School.
+We have been accredited as an Eco-School in July 2023 which demonstrates our commitment to being a sustainable school for our community.

 The Government requires that schools teach ‘British Values’, as outlined in the 2011 Prevent Strategy.
 These five values are: